 Once the sun sinks, slip into a cab and cruise over to the neon lights of Yaowarat Road, Chinatown, where food stalls set up nightly (except Mondays) on the footpaths and inner traffic lanes.
 Follow our Chinatown itinerary to get a taste of this slice of foodie paradise, but don’t eat too much – you have a feast ahead of you.
 Do seek out old Mr Pae Sia’s pushcart outside Wat Yuan for the city’s most delicious khanom jeeb – he’s been making these heavenly steamed pork and shrimp dumplings for 50 years, as did his father and grandfather before him.
 Note that he heads home by 7pm.

-You’ve had your introduction to traditional Thai and street food so to sample the most creative contemporary Thai cuisine in town take a taxi to chef Thitid ‘Ton’ Tassanakajohn’s Le Du restaurant, which rocketed to #37 on Asia’s 50 Best Restaurants 2017 list.
-When David Thompson named Ton one of the region’s most exciting culinary talents when we interviewed him three years ago for a Conde Nast Traveller China Bangkok story, he described the young chef’s inventive take on local specialties as “crazy Thai food” because of the way he imaginatively deconstructs and reconstructs time-honoured dishes.
-Thompson credited Ton’s youth, as well as his time working in the kitchens of the likes of New York’s Eleven Madison Park, for his ability to break with convention.
+You’ve had your introduction to traditional Thai and street food so to sample the most creative contemporary Thai cuisine in town take a taxi to chef Thitid ‘Ton’ Tassanakajohn’s Le Du restaurant which landed on Asia’s 50 Best Restaurants list at #37 in 2017.
+David Thompson had named chef Ton one of the region’s chefs to watch when we interviewed him for a Conde Nast Traveller China Bangkok story.
+He called the young chef’s imaginative twist on traditional dishes “crazy Thai food” because of how he deconstructed and reconstructed time-honoured specialties.
+Thompson credited Ton’s youth, as well as his time working at the likes of Jean Georges and Eleven Madison Park in New York City, for his ability to break with convention.
 There’s a freshness and lightness to Ton’s approach not found elsewhere in Bangkok.
-‘Le Du’ means ‘season’ in Thai, so order the tasting menu, which the chef adjusts according to available ingredients, and listen carefully when manager and co-owner Tao describes what you’re eating to fully appreciate this very clever cuisine.
-You have Chef Ton to thank for the impressive wine list – he’s also a qualified sommelier.
+‘Le Du’ means ‘season’ in Thai, so order the tasting menu, which the chef changes according to available ingredients of the season, and listen carefully when manager and co-owner Tao describes what you’re eating to fully appreciate this very clever cuisine.
+You also have Chef Ton to thank for the impressive wine list – he also has sommelier qualifications.
 Click through to Chef Ton’s guide to eating and drinking in Bangkok.
 Le Du, 399/3 Silom Soi 7, Silom.
 Mon-Sat 6-11pm.
 BTS Chong Nonsi Exit 4.

 Mosey around the corner for your first post-meal libation at atmospheric Namsaah Bottling Trust (401 Silom Soi 7) in a big crimson mansion.
 We love their negronis made from fresh tangerine juice and roasted mandarin.
 Up for a nightcap?
 Ask the staff to point you in the direction of Eat Me (Soi Pipat 2, off Convent Road), another of Bangkok’s best restaurants, that is also home to one of the city’s best bars.
 Cocktails have been created by Bangkok-based Joseph Borowski, one of the world’s best mixologists.
 Try the Laab Mootini, made from Ketel One vodka, mint, shallot, long coriander, roasted rice syrup, and Serrano ham.